 The basic rule of road safety is to watch the road.
 What do traffic lights and instructional road signs do?
-They take our eyes off the road.
+Take our eyes off the road.

-As currently misconceived, the traffic control system interferes with our primary safety task of watching the road and acting according to context.
-It seeks to turn us from social beings into robots programmed to obey regulation.
+As currently misconceived, traffic control blocks our primary safety task of watching the road and acting according to context.
+It seeks to turn us from social beings into robots programmed to obey rules.
 Professor Frank McKenna once told me that “road-users must learn to conform to a system”.
 Wouldn’t it be better to devise a system that conforms to human nature?
-Accidents are routinely blamed on driver error.
-But the role of traffic control in contributing to “accidents” has never been studied (who will back a study?).
+Accidents are blamed on driver error.
+No. The role of traffic control in contributing to “accidents” has never been studied (who will back a study?).

 Most “accidents” are not accidents; they are events contrived by the rules and design of the road.

 What do you do if you’re approaching a green light at a legal 30 – or 20 – when a child appears in your path, but an unsighted ten-ton truck is on your tail?
-It hardly bears thinking about, but it’s that sort of intolerable conflict which is manufactured every day by the anti-social rules of the road.
+It’s that sort of intolerable conflict which is manufactured every day by the anti-social rules of the road.
 “For threatening my baby, unborn and unnamed, you ain’t worth the blood that runs in your veins!” sings Bob Dylan in Masters of War.
 The charge could be levelled at policymakers in the traffic arena.

 Priority is the cause, the whole cause and nothing but the cause.
 The cause of what?
 Our problems on the road, most of which stem from the catastrophic rule of priority.
 The solution is education not regulation.